-How XR and The Metaverse Will Transform Design according to Dan Marqusee
+How Will XR And the Metaverse Transform Design

 Design matters.
 Every technological (r)evolution happens because majority of people accepted it and started using it.
 And we have designers to thank for that.
 With XR and immersive technologies coming into our lives, the design of apps is going to be incredibly important.